To perpetuate the memory and spirit of the men and women

 Each member of the DAR is a lineal descendant of a patriot who gave aid or served as a soldier

 in the Revolutionary War.
-The National Society DAR has
+To learn

-facts about DAR and
+about DAR and information on how you can

-National Society DAR and Missouri State Society DAR
+National Society DAR and Missouri State Society DAR web pages.

 Grandview, Missouri, is located in the Greater Kansas City area of Jackson County.